It is a penicillin antibiotic that is administered by deep intramuscular injection.

-For the treatment of tertiary neurosyphilis: the recommended dose is 2,400,000 every 7 days for a total of three doses.
+For the treatment of tertiary neurosyphilis: the recommended dose is 2,400,000 every seven days for three doses.

-For the treatment of congenital syphilis in patients younger than 2 years: the recommended dose is 50,000 units / kg.
+For the treatment of congenital syphilis in patients younger than two years: the recommended dose is 50,000 units/kg.

-Prevention of rheumatic fever and glomerulonephritis after an acute attack: benzylpenicillin can be administered in a dose of 1,200,000 units once a month or 600,000 units every 2 weeks.
+Rheumatic fever and glomerulonephritis prevention after an acute attack: Benzylpenicillin can be administered in 1,200,000 units once a month or 600,000 units every two weeks.

-Penicillin G benzathine may decrease renal tubular secretion (elimination through the kidneys) of methotrexate (Trexall, Rheumatrex) causing an increase in blood levels of methotrexate.
-Patients in combination therapy should be monitored closely for the occurrence of side effects.
+Penicillin G benzathine may decrease renal tubular secretion (elimination through the kidneys) of methotrexate (Trexall, Rheumatrex), causing an increase in blood levels of methotrexate.
+Patients in combination therapy should be monitored closely for side effects.

 It can interfere with the body’s response to the typhoid vaccine (Vivotif Berna vaccine).
-The general recommendation is to wait 24 hours or more from the administration of the last dose of the antibiotic before administering the vaccine.
+The general recommendation is to wait 24 hours or more from administering the last dose of the antibiotic before administering the vaccine.

 Penicillin G benzathine may decrease the effectiveness of oral contraceptives (birth control pills).
 Patients may need to use a backup method of contraception while receiving antibiotic treatment.

 Coadministration of penicillin G benzathine with warfarin (Coumadin) may increase the risk of bleeding.
-Antibiotics can inhibit the synthesis of vitamin K and warfarin is an antagonist of vitamin K (also inhibits the action of vitamin K).
+Antibiotics can inhibit the synthesis of vitamin K and warfarin is an antagonist of vitamin K (which also inhibits the action of vitamin K).